ahkim/TIL/BizTalk/REST/How to support REST from BizTalk 2010.md

 - Add the custom WebRequestInterceptor extension
 - Set the httpTransport element “**ManualAddressing**” attribute to **true**
 	- If not, you will end up with endpoint not found exception

+### Step 4 - Extend REST behavior to support Json

+REST behavior started off at step 1 only supports xml.
+You will need to extend this to support posting Json message to target server.